INSERT command error 'no database selected'

 I suspect on this occasion the computer is right!

-You may think you’ve connected to the database, but not done so.
+You may think you’ve connected to the database, but not done so (or not done so correctly).

 However, to be sure what is wrong, we will need to see your code.
-You can post it here.
+You can post it in your reply.

 When you post code in the forum, you need to format it.
 To do so you can either select all the code and click the